top of page

 Exploring Facility Growth & Expansion

-The closure of the St. Charles Center raised questions about future expansion.
+The closure of the St. Charles Center has raised questions about future expansion.
 The Board is evaluating new locations, considering areas like Hazelwood, Olivette, and Afton.
 The goal is to strategically place centers where they are most needed while maintaining financial sustainability.

 Strengthening Caregiver & Community Engagement